Skip to main content

 Understanding the MES Firmware

-AMD ships MES firmware to the linux-firmware repository, which is then repackaged for the Strix Halo in the Ubuntu linux distribution via the linux-firmware package, and also via the Instinct driver repository as part of the amdgpu-dkms-firmware package.
-If you have both packages installed (by default) your system will override the linux-firmware package with the more specific amdgpu-dkms-firmware package by default.
-Normally this would not be an issue, but today, the AMD Instinct 30.10.2 repository contains firmware that does not work with the in-kernel MES software to avoid a GPU hang during long duration workflows leveraging Pytorch with certain models.
-This might already be fixed by the time you read this, but a quick fix, is just to use the firmware package from the upstream Ubuntu Resolute Raccoon.
+ROCm 7.1 ships the current AMD MES firmware, pull from the upstream linux-firmware repository, which is then repackaged for the Strix Halo in the Ubuntu linux distribution via the linux-firmware package, in addition to via the Instinct driver repository as part of the amdgpu-dkms-firmware package.
+If you have both packages installed, the more specific amdgpu-dkms-firmware package will override the linux-firmware package by default.
+Prior to AMD Instinct 30.20, the AMD packages contained firmware that did not work with the in-kernel MES software to avoid some GPU hang scenarios during long duration workflows.
+There are still a few issues as of 11/03/25, as described here, and the previous workaround to load the firmware package from the upstream Ubuntu Resolute Raccoon may be useful with future firmware issues if versions >0x80 become available ahead of the next ROCm release.

 A command you can use to check your MES firmware is: